-Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)
+Writing Discipline: Why Talent Isn't Enough (And What You Need Instead)

 The Problem With Talent Alone

-“You don’t have enough talent to win on talent alone!” —Coach Herb Brooks, Miracle
+“You don’t have enough talent to win on talent alone!” — Coach Herb Brooks, Miracle

-Here’s the truth about why I failed golf: I hated practicing.
+Here’s the truth about why I failed at golf: I hated practicing.

 I didn’t want to stand on the driving range for hours and hours.
 I wanted to be out on the course, constantly chasing a better score.

 Yet the course did nothing to develop my discipline.
-Instead, it angered my sense of Pride, and made me demand success from myself immediately.
-“Why am I not winning now!?”
+Instead, it angered my sense of pride, and made me demand success from myself immediately.
+“Why am I not winning now?”
 I would ask.

-I should have been in the practice area honing my swing, zeroing in my chip shots, and learning to putt like Tiger.
-But Pride, ever the merciless master, kept tempting me to skip the range and head out to the course, and before long, I imploded.
+I should have been in the practice area honing my swing, zeroing in my chip shots, and learning to putt like Tiger Woods.
+But pride kept tempting me to skip the range and head out to the course, and before long, I imploded.

-How does Pride do the same thing with our writing?
+How does pride do the same thing with our writing?

 Pride may tell you a number of things.
 One thing it is probably telling you is this: “You should write and publish a bestseller immediately.
 If you don’t succeed now, then you’re a failure.”

-So you give in to Pride’s demands and power through a draft, only to assume that your novel is ready for publication the moment it’s finished.
-When I finished the first draft of my novel, I wanted the world to throw me a parade.
+So you power through a draft, only to assume that your novel is ready for publication the moment it’s finished.
+When I finished the first draft of my first novel, I wanted the world to throw me a parade.
 I was exhausted, and the thought of more work made me sick.

-This is Pride’s lie: “Your talent needs to be enough now.
-If it isn’t, then it will never be.”
+This is pride’s lie: “Your talent needs to be enough now.
+If it isn't, then it will never be.”

 That lie is going to do the same thing to you that it did to me: You’re going to break things until you break yourself.

-If you do, then you’ll be farther from your dreams, and more tempted to quit, than ever before.
+If you do, then you’ll be further from your dreams, and more tempted to quit than ever before.

 What Practicing Looks Like